mxhm/mxhm.github.io/_pages/about.md

 To gain insights into biological mechanisms, I have conducted genetic association studies using innovative phenotypes like cellular perturbation responses and deep learning-derived cardiac traits in biobank-scale cohorts as well as integrative analyses of sequencing, metabolomic, and proteomic data across human and animal models.

-I'm doing a postdoc at the [MacRae Lab](https://macraelab.bwh.harvard.edu) and [One Brave Idea](https://www.onebraveidea.org).
+I'm a postdoc at the [MacRae Lab](https://macraelab.bwh.harvard.edu) and [One Brave Idea](https://www.onebraveidea.org).
 I did my PhD in Computer Science at the [Troyanskaya Lab](https://function.princeton.edu).